Chen Kenichi: Outside Iron Chef

 Chen was an avid baseball fan and stated that it would have been his choice to go professional but opted not to.

 Outside of Iron Chef, Chen was also an active restaurateur.
 He operated the Shisen Hanten (四川飯店, lit.
 "Sichuan restaurant") group of restaurants located in Akasaka, Ikebukuro and Roppongi in Tokyo, as well as Tokushima city in Tokushima Prefecture; Kure, Hiroshima; Matsuyama, Ehime; and Hakata-ku, Fukuoka.
 The restaurant was inherited from his father and he was the third to run it after his mother took over.

-Shisen Hanten's branch in Singapore, ran by his son Chen Kentaro (陳建太郎, Chin Kentaro), has earned two Michelin stars since 2016.
+Shisen Hanten's branch in Singapore, run by his son Chen Kentaro (陳建太郎, Chin Kentaro), has earned two Michelin stars since 2016.
 It is located in the newly renovated 1000+ room Hilton Singapore hotel, the largest hotel in the Asia Pacific.

 Death

-According to Minken Kigyo, the company Chen established and was the former CEO, Chen died of interstitial lung disease on 11 March 2023, at age 67.
+According to Minken Kigyo, the company Chen established and was the former CEO, Chen died of interstitial pneumonia on 11 March 2023, at age 67.